KrishBharadwaj5678/ClearCut/README.md

-# ClearCut
+# 🎬 ClearCut

 **ClearCut** is a Python script that removes backgrounds in real time using your webcam.
-It helps you remove or replace backgrounds seamlessly as you stream live from your camera.
+It helps you replace backgrounds seamlessly as you stream live from your camera. 🎥

+---

-### Features:
+## Features:

 * **Real-time background removal** using your webcam.
 * Utilizes the **SelfieSegmentation** module for efficient and high-quality segmentation.